nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_generator.md

  * ML work using these time-series light curves is in two neighboring notebooks: [ML_AGNzoo](ML_AGNzoo.md) and [light_curve_classifier](light_curve_classifier.md).

-As written, this notebook is expected to require at least 2 CPU and 8G RAM.

 ## Input:
  * choose from a list of known changing look AGN from the literature